jdevfullstack/github-pages-tutorial/README.md

 HTML.
 And as we know, when it's HTML format, that's the very consumption of web browsers, isn't it?

+This also reinforces the writers to use GitHub as their development site because it is more efficient as it uses `git` to record the file's history.
+Even if Google Docs has a similar version tracking, still `git` cannot be replaced.

 Now, here is the catch: when you want to distribute your content as hard copy, in Google Chrome, you can simply